 Dental Crown

-Your dentist will remove the decayed portion of the tooth, and then reduce the size of the tooth to accommodate the crown.
+Our dentist will remove the decayed portion of the tooth, and then reduce the size of the tooth to accommodate the crown.
 We will take dental impressions of the prepared tooth to create the custom dental crown.
-It will encase the entire tooth and be shaped to resemble a natural tooth.
-A tooth crown will restore the tooth appearance, shape, and function.
-It will also protect the not weakened tooth from further decay and damage.
-To learn more about the dental crown process, see Dental Crown.
+The crown will encase the entire tooth and resemble a natural tooth.

 Root Canal Therapy

-When tooth decay is left untreated, the decay can reach the innermost part of the tooth.
+Without tooth decay treatment, the decay can reach the innermost part of the tooth.
 Here, it can cause the pulp to become inflamed and infected.
 This causes severe pain and damage to the tooth.
-Your dentist will perform root canal therapy to remove the infected from inside the tooth, and then clean the interior of the tooth.
-This will address the decay and infection.
-In most cases, your dentist will also place a dental crown to restore the weakened tooth.

 Dental Extraction